 % cd ~/downloads % wget http://build.erpnext.com/ERPNext-Production.ova

 Using phpVirtualBox, create a new vm by importing the downloaded ERPNext-Production.ova Virtual Image file (File/Import).
-It includes port forwarding rules to forward client port 80 (used by the vm to serve ERPNext) to host port 8080.
-There is also a rule to forward ssh from client port 22 to host port 3022.
+The OVF includes port forwarding rules to forward client port 80 to host port 8080 (for serving ERPNext) and a rule to forward ssh from client port 22 to host port 3022 (for system administration).

 Start the vm and then login to ERPNext from a browser (e.g. www.dalescott.net:8080) using the default credentials.
 The new site wizard will run and lead you through ERPNext configuration.
 Use a secure password when defining the initial (admin) user, and the wizard will delete the initial Administrator user (with default password) when complete.

-Once logged into ERPNext, you will likely want to setup email processing so that users will receive notifications outside of ERPNext.
+Once logged into ERPNext, setup email processing so that users will receive notifications outside of ERPNext.
 This will be valuable to understanding and appreciating ERPNext’s significant social aspect.
-You will also want to change the password for the configured system user to something secure (or even disable password authentication entirely in favour of key-based authentication).
+You will also want to change the system login (i.e. ssh) password for “frappe” user to something secure (or disable password authentication entirely in favor of key-based authentication).